 This tutorial explains how to use hidden fields to set values for form fields.
-For example, if you have a form for which you would like to auto-set the post title, this tutorial will explain how it’s done.
+For example, if you have a form for which you would like to specify a fixed Post Title, you can do so by making the field a hidden input.

-Here is a list of the shortcodes/fields for which hidden fields may be used to set fixed values.
-Note that these are all “primary” fields, for future reference.
+Here is a list of the primary shortcodes/fields that may be hidden to define fixed values:

 <input name="usp-name" value="My Fixed Name" type="hidden" />